marionlo/Feed-reader-testing/README.md

 ## Installation

-Clone the repository and open the index.html to start.
+Clone the repository and open the index.html to start, the results of tests are displayed at the bottom of the page.

 ## Tools Used